jongs/jongs.github.io/_posts/2018-08-08-building-working-remote-teams.md

 *   Discourage people from randomly sharing ideas.
 Encourage people to think things through, and put it in writing
 *   Discourage interruptions.
-Encourage set times for coordination.
+Encourage set times for coordination
 *   Set up clear social rules for comms channels: What to use for urgent comms, what to use for non-urgent comms
 *   Make sure everyone knows what are the top 1-3 priorities so everyone works on the most important thing.
-It is easy to drift apart in remote settings.
+It is easy to drift apart in remote settings

 &nbsp;